Parade shooting suspect bought 5 weapons despite threats

 “It’s commonplace now,” Tuazon said.
 “We don’t blink any more.
 Until laws change, it’s going to be more of the same.”

-Law enforcement officials gave his age as 21 or 22.
 His father, Bob, a longtime deli owner, ran for mayor in 2019.

-After evading initial capture by dressing as a woman and blending into the fleeing crowd, Crimo drove to the Madison, Wisconsin, area, then returned to Illinois, Covelli said.
+The candidate who won that race, current Highland Park Mayor Nancy Rotering, said she knew Crimo as a boy in Cub Scouts.

+“And it’s one of those things where you step back and you say, 'What happened?”
+Rotering told NBC’s “Today” show.
+“How did somebody become this angry, this hateful, to then take it out on innocent people who literally were just having a family day out?”

+Crimo’s attorney, Thomas A. Durkin, a prominent Chicago-based lawyer, said he intends to enter a not guilty plea to all charges.

 The shooting occurred at a spot on the parade route where many residents had staked out prime viewing points early in the day.